browserslist/browserslist-rs/README.md

 The features below aren't supported currently:

 - Custom usage like `> 0.5% in my stats`.
-- Custom usage like `cover 99.5% in my stats` or `cover 99.5% in XX`.
+- Custom usage like `cover 99.5% in my stats`.
 - Extending custom config like `extends browserslist-config-mycompany`.

 ## Credits